NC-Clear-Path/NC-Clear-Path.github.io/_posts/2018-12-01-Meeting-Minutes.md

  * We'll plan to fill out the documents list with questions by Dec.
 15th
  * Melanie - try to write some documentation about how the servers work for Nick to confirm
  * Crystal will also be creating documentation on the import process in the Google Drive folder
+ * Leila - meeting with Mia from NSCU Libraries to discuss the mapathon on Monday